steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 )
 ```

-Finally, I save the CoreML model to a file:
+Finally, I saved the CoreML model to a file:

 ```python{16}
 import torch